GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 The `tagging_cron_expression` sets the schedule on which the Tagging Dispatcher service will be invoked.
 This will use the latest DLP findings (i.e. results of a previous Inspection scan) and re-apply the policy tags based on the latest data classification taxonomy.
-This option is meant to be used "on-demand" in the standard mode and it's recommended to pause it after deployment to avoid unnecessary runs.
+This option is meant to be used "on-demand" in the standard mode, and it's recommended to pause it after deployment to avoid unnecessary runs.

 ```